 Our partners support schools to ensure that all children and young people in Cumbria have access to high quality music education and experiences.

 How can we help?

-The Music Services are the main organisations delivering music teaching in schools throughout Cumbria.
-These are part of Cumberland and Westmorland and Furness Councils, and have teams of specialist music teachers providing schools and pupils with a wide range of musical experiences.
+The Hub is a partnership that covers the whole of Cumbria.
+Since Local Government Re-organisation on 1 April 2023, two unitary authorities provide music delivery in schools, an instrument hire scheme and out of school music centres through Cumberland Music Service and Westmorland and Furness Music Service.
+These are part of Cumberland and Westmorland and Furness Councils, and have teams of specialist music teachers providing schools and pupils with a wide range of teaching and musical experiences.
 See what we offer and book music tuition for your school:

 What the Government Requires

 National Plan for Music Education

 These are the statutory programmes of study and attainment targets for music at Key Stages 1 to 3.
 They are issued by law; you must follow them unless there’s a good reason not to.